 Windows Server contains a number of new features compared to 2016:

-There are plenty more, including a whole host of security enhancements and feature improvements.
+There are plenty more features including a whole host of security enhancements and feature improvements.
 Microsoft has published a full list of the differences between the two versions.

-The difference between Windows Server Desktop and Core
+The difference between Windows Server Core and Desktop

-Server with Desktop Experience installs the standard graphical user interface (GUI) and the full package of tools for Windows Server 2019.
+Server with Desktop Experience installs the standard graphical user interface, usually referred to as GUI, and the full package of tools for Windows Server 2019.

-With a Desktop installation, you get a GUI that works the same way as the desktop version of Windows, plus a full range of software components that allow your server to fulfil a large number of functions (server roles).
+With a Desktop installation, you get a GUI that works the same way as the desktop version of Windows, plus a full range of software components that allow your server to fulfil a large number of server roles).

 Server Core is the minimal installation option that comes without a GUI.
 Instead of the traditional desktop interface, a Core installation is designed to be managed via the command line using Windows PowerShell.